DietkeSt/ux-ventures/README.md

 - Thanks to my husband, (the carrer coach) **Kim Steindel**, for providing written content for the website.
 - Thanks to my mentor, **Iuliia Konovalova**, for providing great guidance and tips for this project.
+- Thanks to Code Institute Slack community for feedback and help.